Swiss media: gutsy display, shame about the celebrations

 The NZZ also laments the gulf between the sporting talents and “underdeveloped political sensitivity” of the two players, who should have let their feet – and not their hands – do the talking.
 This adds unfortunate fuel to a fire that was thought to have burnt out, the paper says.

-Tabloid Blick is even stronger: “brilliant fools”, it says of the two players, who may now (the paper claims) be investigated by FIFA.
+Tabloid Blick is even stronger: “brilliant fools”, it calls the two players, who may now (the paper claims) be investigated by FIFA.
 “This provocation against the opponent, and on this stage, is just one thing: unnecessary and stupid,” it writes in an editorial.

 And even though the celebration was brushed off post-match both by Shaqiri (he called it “simply emotion”) and Xhaka (“it was for the people who always supported me, it was not directed against the opponent”), most Swiss newspapers suspect that the eagle will continue to raise its head in the coming days.